grafana/metrictank/docs/config.md

 # see https://github.com/raintank/metrictank/blob/master/docs/data-knobs.md for more details
 # duration of raw chunks. e.g. 10min, 30min, 1h, 90min...
 chunkspan = 2h
-# number of raw chunks to keep in memory. should be at least 1 more than what's needed to satisfy aggregation rules
+# number of raw chunks to keep in ring buffer. should be at least 1 more than what's needed to satisfy aggregation rules
+# note that the chunk-cache (settings further down) is a better method to cache data and alleviate workload for cassandra.
-numchunks = 5
+numchunks = 1
 # minimum wait before raw metrics are removed from storage
 ttl = 35d
 # max age for a chunk before to be considered stale and to be persisted to Cassandra